Credit Scores: A Complete Tutorial

 Anyone receiving a bankruptcy discharge should review all 3 credit reports after the discharge to verify that all discharged debts have been listed as "Included in Chapter 7 Bankruptcy" or "Included in Chapter 13 Wage Earner Plan," depending on which type of bankruptcy was filed.
 If any discharged debts are not listed as such, then the credit reporting agencies should be notified, so the debts can be properly listed as discharged.
 Because bankruptcy petitions are public records, the credit reporting agencies must list the debts as being discharged, since there can be no dispute about the facts.
 For more information on how bankruptcy affects credit scores and how to improve your credit score after a bankruptcy, see Credit Availability and Credit Scores After Bankruptcy.

 The Best Way to Raise Your Credit Score Is to Be Financially Responsible and Financially Wise

 Being both financially responsible and financially savvy is the best way to increase your credit score.
-Being financially responsible means paying your bills on time, and not going too far into debt in relation to your income.
-When you don't pay your bills on time, it means that either you are not organized and responsible, which means that you will not be reliable, or that you are in financial trouble, which means that you are a greater credit risk.
+Being financially responsible means paying your bills on time, and avoiding too much debt in relation to your income.
+When you don't pay your bills on time, it means that either you are not organized and responsible, meaning you will not be reliable, or you are in financial trouble, so you are a greater credit risk.